yourseulah/CSIS-3275-001-Software-Engineering-Vue.js/README.md

 ## Establish communications between components

 - Parent (App.vue) to Child (EnrolmentForm.vue) via props.
-It pass variables or functions to the child component
+  Props pass variables or functions to the child component
   - :chosenProgram="program"
     transport either "UG" or "PG" defined by "program" vaiable to child component to change title
   - :currentSeats="program === 'UG' ? ugSeats : pgSeats"
     selected program will be saved in each variable
   - :setUpdatedSeats="setUpdatedSeats"
+    function is defined and executed in parent and setUpdatedSeats prop carrying setUpdateSeats will be called in child component
   ```vue
     <div>
       <EnrolmentForm :chosenProgram="program"